|

 properties (objX, objY, objWidth and objHeight) of

 docked objects will automatically adapt to match the new size of the display.
+When multiple objects are docked to the same side

 of the display, the first object is docked against the side of the display, the

 next object is docked against the edge of the first object, and so on.
+When objects are docked to multiple sides of the

 display, the order in which objects were added to the display controls docking